-Plaintiffs argue that "Second Amendment protections would be meaningless if the State could strip away integral component parts of a firearm by claiming that prohibitions against individual component do not constitute a ban on 'arms.'"
-MPA at 9.
-Plaintiffs' doomsday prediction is misplaced, however, because the Ninth Circuit has recognized that "the Second Amendment protects ancillary rights necessary to the realization of the core right to possess a firearm for self-defense."
-Teixeira v.
-Cnty. of Alameda, 873 F.3d 670, 677 (9th Cir.
-2017); see Jackson v.
+Jackson v.
 City & Cnty. of San Francisco, 746 F.3d 953, 967 (9th Cir.
 2014) (finding that "the right to possess firearms for protection implies a corresponding right to obtain the bullets necessary to use them"); see also Luis v.
 United States, 578 U.S. 5, 27 (2016) (Thomas, J., concurring) (stating "[c]onstitutional rights thus implicitly protect those closely related acts necessary to their exercise").7

 What can be gleaned from these cases, unchanged by Bruen, is that the Second Amendment does not transform mere accessories into "Arms."
 Instead, the Second Amendment's protection for "Arms" sometimes provides protection for those accessories necessary to operate an "Arm" for self-defense.
 Possession of an LCM is not necessary for such a purpose.
 The evidence submitted establishes that an LCM is not necessary to operate any firearm, much less any firearm commonly used for self-defense.
-See Busse Decl., ¶ 18; Oregon Firearms, 2022 WL 17454829, at 9 (crediting declaration of Ryan Busse).
-Plaintiffs put forward no evidence or argument to the contrary.
+See Busse Decl., ¶ 18; see also Oregon Firearms II, 2023 WL 4541027, at 26 ("LCMs, as a subset of magazines, are never necessary to render firearms operable.").
+Plaintiffs do not argue to the contrary.
 See MPA at 8 (arguing only that "[m]agazines are integral for the operation of many common firearms").
-As in Oregon Firearms, Plaintiffs' claim fails because "Plaintiffs have not produced evidence that these weapons can only operate with magazines that accept more than ten rounds of ammunition and cannot operate with magazines that contain ten or fewer rounds."
-2022 WL 17454829, at 9 (cleaned up, emphasis added).